‘Date’ and ‘calendar’ are ambiguous words. They can refer to how we label years, but also to how we label days within a year.

 June.
 This one is often linked to the goddess Juno, but as we just saw it’s pretty likely to mean ‘younger’, paired with May ‘elder’.
 If the name had come from Juno it would have to be Iunonius, not Iunius.
 Some sources (like the Oxford Classical Dictionary) suggest that the name is Etruscan -- Juno’s Etruscan name was Uni, and it’s a lot easier to see Iunius coming from that -- but that theory doesn’t hold water.
 First, Juno is an Indo-European name: the Etruscans borrowed Uni from Iuno, not the other way round.
 Second, we know what the Etruscans called the month of June, and it ain’t related to Uni: they called it acale or acle.

 May and June are still connected to Maia and Juno, just indirectly.
-The names are cousins, not parent and child.
-That is to say: Maia doesn’t come from Maius, but they do both come from the same origin.
+The names are linguistic cousins, not linguistic parent and child.
+That is to say: Maia doesn’t come from Maius, but they do both come from the same origin, mai-, meaning ‘elder’ or ‘greater’.
 And it’s the same story with Iunius and Iuno.
-Presumably Maia would originally have meant ‘greater (goddess)’, and Juno must have been ‘goddess of youth’ at some point.
+Presumably Maia would originally have meant ‘elder (goddess)’ or ‘greater (goddess)’, and Juno would have been ‘goddess of youth’ at some point.

 Just to finish off, here’s Ovid, with a nice mixture of myths and accurate etymologies: